pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

 ## A Look at Raspberry Pi's GPIO

 A Rapsberry Pi has a set of metal pins or holes (in the case of the Pi Zero) sticking out of the board at the top left of the picture.
 The pins can be used to send signals to and from the computer.
-Many of they can be used for almost anything and what's amazing is that they can controlled by your programmes.
+Many of the pins can be used for almost anything and what's amazing is that they can be controlled by your programmes.
 Because they can be used for any purpose, they are called General Purpose Input Output pins, or GPIO for short.

 If your Pi does not contain labels for the pins, then the fantastic [Pi Leaf](https://www.raspberrypi.org/blog/raspberry-leaf/) is an easy and **free** aid to help you for this purpose.